 Hammers and Types

-Hammer is a very useful tool.
-It is used to beat or striking blows on jobs or metals or jobs driving nails etc. It is used to straighten or bend a job made of metal.
+A hammer is a very useful tool.
+It is used to beat, or strike blows on jobs or metals or jobs driving nails, etc. It is used to straighten or bend a job made of metal.
 In addition, it is also used for riveting, chipping, and forging jobs.

-In other words, we can say that hammer is used in the workshops every time.
+In other words, we can say that a hammer is used in the workshops every time.
 It is also used in household jobs.
-Classification of the hammer is done according to their pan, face, weight, or shape.
-In workshops and other places mainly the following types of hammers are used.
+Classification of hammers is done according to their pan, face, weight, or shape.
+In workshops and other places, mainly the following types of hammers are used.

 Types of Hammers

-Based on their utility the hand hammers are of several types.
+Based on their utility, hand hammers are of several types.

 - According to the standard types of hammers